DDM-Lab/janus/README.md

   for their designated, well known applications such as SSH, HTTP and HTTPS.
   Please do not open any ports in this range without discussing it on the mailing list.
-Note also that applications using ports in this range must be run as root, which is yet a further security complication.
+Note also that applications using ports in this range must be run, or at least started, as root, which is yet a further security complication, and requires extra care and discusson.
 * For now, please do not use ports greater than 1024 but less than 3000.
 * When exposing experiments to the cruel, outside world please use ports numbered 3000 or greater, but less than 9000.